James Irwin: Apollo 15

-Between July 26 and August 7, 1971 – as the Apollo 15 lunar module pilot (LMP) – Irwin logged 295 hours and 11 minutes in space.
+Between July 26 and August 7, 1971 – as the Apollo 15 lunar module pilot (LMP) – Irwin logged 295 hours in space.
 His extravehicular activity (EVA) on the Moon's surface amounted to 18 hours and 35 minutes of the mission time, an additional 33 minutes was used for Commander David R. Scott to do a stand-up EVA by opening the LM's docking hatch to survey the surroundings and take photographs.
-Irwin and David Scott's mission was more science-based than previous missions, which meant that they received intensive geological training to meet the demanding nature of the J-Mission profile.
+Irwin and Scott's mission was more science-based than previous missions, which meant that they received intensive geological training to meet the demanding nature of the J-Mission profile.
 This extra training is credited with allowing them to make one of the most important discoveries of the Apollo era, the Genesis Rock.

 Apollo 15 landed in the Moon's Hadley-Apennine region, noted for its mountains and rilles.
 As a J-Mission, they would spend more time on the Moon than previous missions, to allow for three EVAs.
 As well, Irwin was the first automobile passenger on the Moon as Scott drove the Lunar Roving Vehicle (LRV) carried along for this mission in the lunar module (LM) Falcon's Descent Stage.
 Scott and Irwin's stay on the Moon was just under three days at 66 hours and 54 minutes.

 Once the rendezvous procedure was completed between Falcon and the Endeavour CSM, Irwin and Scott were busy moving items like rock samples into the CSM and preparing the lunar module for final separation.
 During this intense period of work the earliest symptoms of a heart condition appeared.
 Both Scott and Irwin had been working with no sleep for 23 hours, during which they conducted a final moonwalk, performed the ascent from the lunar surface, rendezvoused with Endeavour, and encountered the problems that delayed the lunar module jettison maneuver.
-The astronauts' physiological vital signs were being monitored back on Earth, and the flight surgeons noticed some irregularities in Irwin's heart rhythms.
+The astronauts' vital signs were being monitored back on Earth, and the flight surgeons noticed some irregularities in Irwin's heart rhythms.
 Irwin's heart had developed bigeminy.
 Charles Berry stated to Chris Kraft, deputy director of the Manned Spacecraft Center (MSC) at the time: "It's serious, [i]f he were on Earth.
 I'd have him in ICU being treated for a heart attack."
 However, Berry concluded that since Endeavours cabin atmosphere was 100% oxygen when in space, Irwin was in the best of circumstances.
 Specifically, "In truth, ... he's in an ICU.
 He's getting one hundred percent oxygen, he's being continuously monitored, and best of all, he's in zero g.
 Whatever strain his heart is under, well, we can't do better than zero g."